empalmer/empalmer/README.md

 My other interests include knitting, piano, swing dancing, and cats.

-You can reach me at my email palmerem@oregonstate.edu
+You can reach me at my email palmerem@oregonstate.edu.

 <!--
 **empalmer/empalmer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.